danielyule/hearthbreaker/docs/contributing.rst

                              1,                                         # The card's mana cost
-                             CHARACTER_CLASS.MUKLA,                     # Which character can use this card CARD_RARITY.COMMON,                        # How rare the card is hsgame.targeting.find_spell_target         # This spell can target any character )
+                             CHARACTER_CLASS.MUKLA,                     # Which character can use this card CARD_RARITY.COMMON,                        # How rare the card is hearthbreaker.targeting.find_spell_target         # This spell can target any character )

         def use(self, player, game):